MoRoble/AWS-Projects/Ansible/ReadMe.md

 ```
 - Create Hosts file
 Next, create the hosts file, which serves as your inventory.
 Place it in the desired location, such as the project's root directory or your home directory as `~/.ansible/hosts`.
 For system-wide availability on macOS, save it in `/etc/ansible/hosts`.
 Regardless of the chosen location, you can explicitly specify the path to the hosts file when running Ansible commands using the `-i` or `--inventory` option e.g., `ansible-playbook -i /path/to/your/hosts/file macos_setup.yaml`.
-In our project here's how it will be our hosts file:
+In our project here's our hosts file:
 ```
 [hosts]
 localhost